 Learn how to apply relative strength analysis, which compares an individual stock to the performance of a broad market index like the S&P 500.

-But when it comes to identifying opportunities in the stock market, sometimes the simplest solution can be effective.
+When it comes to identifying opportunities in the stock market, sometimes the simplest solution can be effective.
 So let’s take a look at using the relative strength (RS) indicator (not to be confused with Relative Strength Index, which is a momentum oscillator) to help find potentially profitable stocks.

 One of the reasons relative strength is often overlooked is that it seems too simple.
 Its name is literal, it doesn’t involve any intricate mathematical theory, and it’s not named after a technical analyst.

-Strength, relative to something else (usually an index like the S&P 500 [SPX]), generally indicates that a stock may perform better (or worse) over a given period of time.
+Strength, relative to something else such as an index like the S&P 500 Index (SPX), generally indicates that a stock may perform better (or worse) over a given period of time.

-Let’s take a look at some examples of relative strength—both good and bad—to illustrate.
+Let’s take a look at some examples of relative strength to illustrate.

-Figure 1 shows the performance of XYZ over the last year compared to the SPX.
-Relative strength is charted in the bottom window; the green line represents XYZ compared to the SPX.
+Figure 1 shows the performance of a technology stock compared to the Nasdaq Composite Index (NDX).
+Relative strength is charted in the subchart; the blue line represents the stock compared to the NDX.

-Simple, right?
 All of these examples looked at longer-term trends, but relative strength can be used for shorter time frames, too.
 It’s a simple and straightforward indicator, but it can be a powerful one for both investors and traders.
 Of course, as with everything in the market, there are no guarantees—only edges you can play based on probability.
 So, before you buy or sell a stock, see how it’s doing, relatively speaking.

 for thinkMoney ®